percona/everest-doc/docs/multi-namespaces.md

 # Multi-namespaces

 In Kubernetes, the concept of namespaces enables you to create isolated groups of resources within a single cluster.
-These namespaces act as virtual clusters, providing a way to organize and manage resources without interfering with other resources within the same cluster.
+These namespaces provide a way to organize and manage resources without interfering with other resources within the same cluster.

 !!! warning "Important"